scijava/scijava-jupyter-kernel/README.md

 ### Development

-During development it's convenient to use the `jupyter-kernel-jsr223` artifact created by Maven in `target/`.
+During development it's convenient to use the `scijava-jupyter-kernel` artifact created by Maven in `target/`.

 To use it you can just add the `--dev` :